Skip to content

 Flow 2 next to Atmotube Pro

 If you’re looking for a portable air quality monitor, having a long-lasting battery is a top priority.
-While there are a lot of portable air quality monitors out there, many only have an eight to 24-hour battery life.
-This can make them very frustrating to use on the go as they must be charged daily.
+While there are many portable air quality monitors out there, many only have eight to 24 hours of battery life.
+This can make them frustrating to use on the go, as they must be charged daily.

 Battery life is almost single-handily the reason I can recommend the Atmotube PRO so easily.
 While I prefer the app and usability of other portable devices, nothing comes close to the convenience of picking up the device every morning without worrying about battery life (provided you charge it once per week!).